 Spring House, Pennsylvania, is a small, affluent community in Montgomery County, approximately 14 miles from Philadelphia.
-At less than 3 square miles in area, Spring House, PA, is compact and largely residential, yet locals enjoy ample conveniences including a variety of shops and restaurants.
-Adding to its appeal are several parks and a handful of notable landmarks -- some historic, some quirky -- plus the rich heritage of the surrounding region.
+At less than 3 square miles in area, Spring House, PA, is compact and largely residential, yet locals enjoy ample conveniences, including a variety of shops and restaurants.
+Adding to its appeal are several parks and a handful of notable landmarks, plus the rich heritage of the surrounding region.

 Landscape and Landmarks

-North Bethlehem Pike is the major thoroughfare for Spring House, Pennsylvania, and most of the community's businesses, shops and restaurants are located in its vicinity.
+North Bethlehem Pike is the major thoroughfare for Spring House, Pennsylvania, and most of the community's businesses, shops, and restaurants are located in its vicinity.
 Residential Spring House neighborhoods radiate from this central artery, and two major shopping centers offer a concentration of services.
 The local dining scene includes several pizza parlors and Italian restaurants, and Asian cuisines are also represented.
-Of particular renown is the Spring House Tavern.
-It was established in 1719 as an inn for stagecoach travelers, later serving Revolutionary War soldiers, and today offering an elegant bistro bar and al fresco dining on its terrace.
+Of particular renown is the Spring House Tavern, which was established in 1719 as an inn for stagecoach travelers, later serving Revolutionary War soldiers, and today offering an elegant bistro bar and al fresco dining on its terrace.

 Attractions and Recreation

 Spring House, Pennsylvania, has two parks: the Veterans Memorial Park and Lower Gwynedd Township Centennial Park, an extensive green space.
-Living in Spring House gives you access to nearby Penllyn Woods and Penllyn Park with a playground, picnic area and sports facilities.
+Living in Spring House gives you access to nearby Penllyn Woods and Penllyn Park with a playground, picnic area, and sports facilities.
 A couple of private country clubs around Spring House cater to golfers and active families.
-Approximately 15 miles away is Evansburg State Park, a landscape of meadows and woodlands with trails for hiking, horseback riding and, in winter, cross-country skiing.
+Approximately 15 miles away is Evansburg State Park, a landscape of meadows and woodlands with trails for hiking, horseback riding, and cross-country skiing in the winter.
 And 20 miles away is Valley Forge National Historical Park, a Revolutionary War site and museum that's a National Historic Landmark District.
 Another unique attraction near Spring House, Pennsylvania, is The Stoogeum, a museum of almost 100,000 items related to the Three Stooges and their legacy.

 Homes in Spring House